kubesphere/website/content/en/docs/cluster-administration/persistent-volume-and-storage-class.md

 ## Prerequisites

-You need a user granted a role including the authorization of **Cluster Management**.
-For example, you can log in to the console as `admin` directly or create a new role with the authorization and assign it to a user.
+You need a user granted a role including the permission of **Cluster Management**.
+For example, you can log in to the console as `admin` directly or create a new role with the permission and assign it to a user.

 ## Manage Storage Classes